LIBOR and Other Benchmarks LIBOR Transition

 The Frequently Asked Questions below attempt to clarify some of the key themes.

-Market participants understand the possible discontinuation date of LIBOR to be as at the end of 2021.
+Market participants understand the possible discontinuation date of LIBOR to be at the end of 2021.
 This is based on the announcement made by the UK Financial Conduct Authority (FCA) in July 2017 that it will not compel panel banks under its regulatory powers to submit LIBOR rates beyond 2021.

 Each of the five jurisdictions with LIBOR currencies have established national working groups tasked with: